What is massage therapy?

 It is also highly recommended that you pursue further education through a Diploma of Remedial Massage or Bachelor of Massage Therapy which helps develop your skills through being able to address a broader range of more complex conditions.

-What happens after you complete your massage course?
+What happens after you complete your massage course in Perth?

 Armed with the right qualifications from an accredited massage therapy course in Perth, you can kickstart your career in a wellness spa, rehabilitation clinic, sports club.
 You can even set up your own private practice and list your services with Natural Therapy Pages.